doug16rogers/cut/README.md

     14:37:49 complex.op ........................................
 FAIL  00:00.000020
 ```

-Use CUT_FLM_ASSERT_DOUBLE_NEAR() allows the test assertion function to label
+Use of CUT_FLM_ASSERT_DOUBLE_NEAR() allows the test assertion function to
-the field that caused the failure.
-Without that ability it would be unclear
+label the field that caused the failure.
+Without that ability it would be
-which field was incorrect since the proper value is 3 for both of them.
+unclear which field was incorrect since the proper value is 3 for both of
+them.

 Using cut with C++
 ------------------